 Take your dog to training classes.
 Your dog will learn a lot, and so will you.

 Learn about the specific breed you want to adopt.
-I know she is really, really cute, But, she may not be the right dog for you.
 You need to understand what a particular breed requires:

 BEFORE YOU GET YOUR NEW FAMILY MEMBER